North Fork Kentucky River

 High>2.5 ft

-North Fork Kentucky River @ Jackson, KY
+North Fork Kentucky River at Jackson, Kentucky - Flow

-RatingFlow in cubic feet per second (cfs)
+RatingFlow in Cubic Feet per Second (cfs)

 Low<200 cfs